pierrejacob/bayeshscore/README.md

 ### <a name="howto_hscore"></a> Computing the Hyvärinen score

-After installing and loading the package (via `library(bayeshscore)`), computing the Hyvärinen score (abbrv.
+After installing and loading the package, computing the Hyvärinen score (abbrv.
 H-score) of a model is done by calling
 ```R
 hscore(observations, model, algorithmic_parameters)
 ```